annapoulakos/terraform-tutorial/1-introduction/README.md

 #### Your First Provisioning

+Pull this terraform training repo to a location on your local workstation.

-If you look in this directory, there are two Terraform files:
+If you look in 1-introduction directory, there are two Terraform files:

 ```
 0.variables.tf